SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/lpcxpresso-lpc1768/README.txt

   is as follows:

   - The LED is not illuminated until the LPCXpresso completes initialization.

-    If the LED is stuck in the OFF state, this means that the LPCXpresso did not complete intialization.
+    If the LED is stuck in the OFF state, this means that the LPCXpresso did not complete initializeation.

   - Each time the OS enters an interrupt (or a signal) it will turn the LED OFF and restores its previous stated upon return from the interrupt (or signal).